hove-io/navitia/readme.rst

 ----------

 | Navitia is instanciated and exposed publicly through api.navitia.io_.
-| Developments on Navitia are lead by Kisio Digital (previously CanalTP).
+| Developments on Navitia are lead by Hove (previously Kisio Digital and CanalTP).
-| Kisio Digital is a subsidiary of Keolis (itself a subsidiary of SNCF, French national railway company).
+| Hove is a subsidiary of Keolis (itself a subsidiary of SNCF, French national railway company).

 .. _api.navitia.io: https://api.navitia.io